|Effect of Dry Needling on miR-939 and miR-25 Serum Levels in Myofascial Pain Syndrome With Shoulder Girdle Myofascial Trigger Points|

-2Stem Cell Research Center, Department of Anatomical Sciences, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran
+2Immunology Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

-3Cellular and Molecular Research Center, Department of Anatomical Science of Iran University of Medical Sciences, Tehran, Iran
+3Cellular and Molecular Research Center, Department of Anatomical Science, Iran University of Medical Sciences, Tehran, Ira

 4Department of Physical Therapy, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran

 Keywords : MicroRNA, miR-939, miR-25, Pain, MTrPs, Muscle pain, Dry needling

 |Full Text(PDF) | Related Articles|